SofieThi/STH_Language/assignment_3/README.md

 ## Usage (reproducing results)

 In order to run this code, clone the repository and store the data in the data folder.
-The data is from the 100_english_novels folder.
-You will need the packages in the requirements.txt document.
+The data is from the 100_english_novels folder from https://github.com/computationalstylistics/100_english_novels You will need the packages in the requirements.txt document.

 When asked the name of the file to perform network analysis on, input either a single file's name + file extension (eg. '.csv') or input "all" to do network analysis on all the files.

 To replicate the results chose the files in the folder called network_data

 #### Important
-No quotatition marks or space when asked the name of the file to perform network analysis on
+No quotatition marks or space when asked the name of the file to perform network analysis on.
+Capitalization also matters!

 ## Discussion of results